MikeMaximus/gbm/GBM/readme.txt

 	- The "Clean Local Manifest" feature has been removed.
 It is not required because manfiest entries are no longer orphaned by design.
 Existing orphaned entries will be removed during the v1.1.0 database upgrade.
 	- Added "Sync Game IDs" feature.
 This allows the user to update their game configuration identifiers to match the official list or an export file.
 		- The sync is based on similarly named game configurations, therefore it's not 100% effective.
 Some data may be missed and require manual changes.
-		- This is mainly an optional upgrade tool for users with existing data from older versions.
+		- This is an optional upgrade tool for users with existing data from older versions.
+It allows the import feature to properly recognize and update game configurations.
+		- If you share a backup folder with multiple PCs, this feature will cause some data loss when the new IDs are synced to the other PCs.
+See "Known Issue #1"

 - Import / Export Changes
+	- GBM now uses the Game ID to determine if a game is new or has an updated configuration.
 	- GBM will offer to "Sync Game IDs" when importing from the official list after upgrading to v1.1.0.
+		- This allows the import to recognize and update your configurations from older versions.
 		- This offer only appears once and only appears for users that have upgraded from an older version.
-	- GBM now uses the Game ID to determine if a game is new or has an updated configuration.
 	- Added icons to the import list to indicate a "New" or "Updated" game.
-- Added Regular Expression support for game detection
-	- This feature allows GBM to detect games based on a pattern instead of a single process name.
-	- This allows GBM to better support games that run from multiple executables and games that use interpreters or emulators.
-	- Use the new "Regular Expression" checkbox on the Game Manager and enter the pattern in the "Process" field.
-	- GBM will validate patterns and offer to help troubleshoot (using regexr.com) when validation fails.

 - Updated session CSV export to adhere to RFC 4180.
 It now handles commas, quotes and line breaks correctly.

 Windows Only: